 At the 4km point a trail branches to the north (to the former Department of Defence ammunition storage facility, 'Rangelea' siding), so follow signs for the main trail.

-Take care crossing the McIvor highway next to the Baptist Church at Junortoun.
+Take care crossing the McIvor Hwy next to the Baptist Church at Junortoun.

-After 12km is Axe Creek, with its new at-grade bridge.
-A place to have a picnic.
+After 12km is Axe Creek, with its new at-grade bridge and a possible stop for a picnic.

-The trail now diverts off the original railway alignment, to follow a newly constructed trail into the Axedale township, via an asphalt section, for water, toilet facilities, the General Store and Axedale Tavern.
+The trail now diverts off the original railway alignment, to follow a newly constructed trail into the Axedale township, via an asphalt section.

 Continue on the trail's urban asphalt path, within street reserves, down to the River Reserve area on the Campaspe River frontage, where there are picnic tables and art installations.